-This woman was a very decisive person, who was involved, even planned, every decision that Zhu Wen had made.
+This woman named Zhang was a very decisive person, who was involved, even planned, every decision that Zhu Wen had made.

-Once when Zhu Wen led his army marching toward a battlefield, his wife felt it was not a good decision at that time; so she sent a servant to summon the entire army back, and Zhu completely listened.
+Once when Zhu Wen led his army marching toward a battlefield, his wife felt it was not a good decision at that time; so she sent a servant to summon the entire army back, and Zhu Wen completely listened.

 However, before Zhu Wen became the king, his wife passed away, and left him a suggestion of “less murder and fewer women”.

-The weirdest thing was that all of his sons knew about this, and they were happy and proud that if Zhu Wen enjoyed their wives.
+The weirdest thing was that all of his sons knew about this, and they were happy and proud if Zhu Wen enjoyed their wives.

 Therefore, Zhu Wen planned to nominate his adoptive son as his crown prince.